FILDNE: A Framework for Incremental Learning of Dynamic Networks Embeddings: Proposed

-Basic ICMEN model has only one parameter to estimate: $\alpha$, given a pair of calibrated embeddings.
-However, there are infinitely many possible solutions (as $\alpha$ is real valued), we can use a set $\Lambda$ of sample values and test our algorithm on it.
-A significant problem arises while using the generalized model with $K$ parameters (Sec. \ref{sec:GeneralizedModel}).
-Assuming that each parameter has the same number of considered values $|\Lambda|$, the model has a search space of size $O(|\Lambda|^K)$, i.e., it grows exponentially with each new dimension.
+A significant problem arises while using the {\MethodNameGeneralized} model with $k$ parameters.
+Assuming that each parameter has the same number of considered values $|\Lambda|$, the model has a search space of size $O(|\Lambda|^k)$, i.e., it grows exponentially with each new dimension.
 Hence, we need to find a way to estimate the model parameters using an algorithm that is cheaper than a full search over the entire parameter space.

-We propose an algorithm that uses Bayesian inference with assumption of Dirichlet-Multinomial distribution.
-Each embedding $F_{t-1, t}$ is a separate class in a multinomial distribution.
-To estimate the parameters $\hat{\boldsymbol{\alpha}} = \{\hat{\alpha}_1, \ldots, \hat{\alpha}_K\}$, we generate a sample from this multinomial distribution where link prediction task measures class counts (correct predictions).
-The last graph snapshot $G_{n-1, n}$ is split into train and test sets.
-Negative edges are sampled in the test set.
-If a link was correctly predicted with several embeddings, we randomly choose only single representation.
-If none of them can provide correct classification of the link, such an edge is removed from the sample.
-The prior for $\boldsymbol{\alpha}$ is the Dirichlet distribution:
+We propose an algorithm that uses Bayesian inference with assumption of Dirichlet-Multinomial distribution (see Algorithm \ref{alg:icmenalpha} and Figure \ref{fig:alpha-estimation}).
+We want to estimate the parameters $\hat{\boldsymbol{\alpha}} = \{\hat{\alpha}_1, \ldots, \hat{\alpha}_k\}$.
+For the prior we use the Dirichlet distribution: